Andre601/mkdocs-materialx/docs/guides/creating-a-reproduction.md

 ### Creating a `.zip` file

-Material for MkDocs 9.0.0 includes a new plugin solely intended to create reproductions for bug reports.
+MaterialX for MkDocs 9.0.0 includes a new plugin solely intended to create reproductions for bug reports.
 When the built-in info plugin is enabled, MkDocs will add all relevant files to a `.zip`, print a summary to the terminal and exit.
 Add the following lines to `mkdocs.yml`: